 Mile Marker 9.5 — Waikamoi Nature Trail

-The Wailamoi Nature Trail is an easy loop hike filled with ferns, tall trees and scenic overlooks.
+The Waikamoi Nature Trail is an easy loop hike filled with ferns, tall trees and scenic overlooks.
 There are two hiking options; the long route and the short.
-Of course, we took the shorter of the two which was just under a mile.
-No regrets.
+With our limited time on the Hana Highway we took the shorter of the two which was just under a mile.